Rhomphaia: Roman

-W. Tomaschek listed the Macedonian roféja, rufja "thunderbolt" and the Albanian rrufeja as derivatives of that word.

-In Albanian folk beliefs the lightning was regarded as the "fire of the sky" (zjarri i qiellit) and was considered the "weapon of the deity" (arma/pushka e perëndisë), indeed an Albanian word to refer to the lightning is rrufeja, related to the Thracian rhomphaia.

 The Thracian rhomphaia contains the stem *rump- in the Latin rumpo, -ere "to break, to tear".

 Byzantine

 A weapon called rhomphaia was also mentioned in Michael Psellos' Chronographia where he describes it as a "one-edged sword of heavy iron which they [the palace guards at Constantinople] carry suspended from the right shoulder".
 This was possibly a reference to the Varangian Guard and their two handed axe, probably a Dane axe.
 However, Niketas Choniates describes the bodyguards of the emperor Andronikos I Komnenos as removing "the two-edged swords from their shoulders".
 Being two-edged, these weapons do not resemble Dane axes.

 It is also mentioned in Anna Komnene's Alexiad.
 She explains that during the battle, her father, Alexios I Komnenos, fought against the rebel Nikephoros Bryennios the Elder.
 Alexius happened upon a horse saddled for an emperor, which also had a number of grooms, some of whom "had in their hands the great iron swords which normally accompany the emperors".
 They seem to have been very distinctive for the Byzantines who, after an initial rout, saw "the general display of the royal horse with its insignia and the sight of the great swords (which all but spoke for themselves) convinced them that the news was true: Bryennius, who was guarded by these swords, had fallen into the hands of his enemies".

+New Testament

 The word 'rhomphaia' is preserved in modern Greek, with the meaning of "big broad sword".
+It is mentioned in the New Testament in the Gospel of Luke 2,34-35: "And Simeon blessed them, and he said to his mother Mary: "Behold, this one has been set for the ruin and for the resurrection of many in Israel, and as a sign which will be contradicted.
+And a sword will pass through your own soul, so that the thoughts of many hearts may be revealed."
+In the Greek original "And a sword will pass through your own soul" is "καὶ σοῦ [δὲ] αὐτῆς τὴν ψυχὴν διελεύσεται ῥομφαία".

+Trivia

+W. Tomaschek listed the Bulgarian roféja, rufja (руфя), i.e. "thunderbolt" and the Albanian rrufeja as derivatives of that word.
+In Albanian folk beliefs the lightning was regarded as the "fire of the sky" (zjarri i qiellit) and was considered the "weapon of the deity" (arma/pushka e perëndisë), indeed an Albanian word to refer to the lightning is rrufeja, related to the Thracian rhomphaia.